 When one talks about erotic temples of India, it is mostly Khajuraho.
 Believe it or not, tucked in the lanes of Almora we chanced upon an ancient temple that had panels of erotica on its walls.
 This was the Nanda Devi Temple built by the kings of the Chand Dynasty who ruled Kumaon.
 Nanda Devi, their presiding deity, is a form of Goddess Parvati and is highly revered by locals.
 Parvati or Uma or Durga, as per Hindu mythology is the daughter of King Himalaya.
 Hence worship of this Goddess, in her various forms, is very common in the Himalayan regions of India and Nepal.

 Truth be told while doing a trail of Almora Main Market, we were looking for Tripura Sundari Temple, the more popular shrine here.
 We saw an ancient temple complex here and mistook that for Tripura Sundari.
 Looking at the boards we were soon corrected, but the captivating carvings of the stone shrine kept us spellbound.
-The base on the outside façade had very clear elephants, lions, snakes and fish in artistic forms.
-Above these were carvings depicting kissing figures, coitus and even a number of men and women in some erotic act.
+The base on the outside façade had very clear elephants, lions, snakes, and fish in artistic forms.
+Above these were carvings depicting kissing figures, coitus, and even several men and women in some erotic act.
 Atop that were larger panels depicting marriage and topmost were deities.
 Unlike Khajuraho, the carvings here were better spaced out, the designs were less cluttered.
 Hence every form stood out distinctly.
 Unique crown-like wooden turrets protected the temple tops.
-We had no knowledge of this temple but we could see that it would be at least 1000 years old and later the priest confirmed this information.
+We did not know this temple but we could see that it would be at least 1000 years old and later the priest confirmed this information.
 Yet it was extremely well-preserved for its age.

 Given that erotic statues had found places of pride all over this temple of worship, it was clear that acts of love were considered elements of beauty in ancient India.
 Alas, in terms of the prudishness of Indian societies today, how far we have moved backward in time!